jgm/texmath/README.markdown

 texmath is a Haskell library for converting between formats used to represent mathematics.
-Currently it provides functions to read and write TeX math, presentation MathML, and OMML (Office Math Markup Language, used in Microsoft Office), and to write [pandoc]'s native format (allowing conversion, using pandoc, to a variety of different markup formats).
+Currently it provides functions to read and write TeX math, presentation MathML, and OMML (Office Math Markup Language, used in Microsoft Office), and to write Gnu eqn and [pandoc]'s native format (allowing conversion, using pandoc, to a variety of different markup formats).
 The TeX reader and writer supports basic LaTeX and AMS extensions, and it can parse and apply LaTeX macros.
 The package also includes several utility modules which may be useful for anyone looking to manipulate either TeX math or MathML.
 For example, a copy of the MathML operator dictionary is included.

 [pandoc]: http://github.com/jgm/pandoc